 - 1 can whole berry cranberry sauce

-Place thawed contents of bag into slow cooker.
-Cook on low for 4-6 hours.
+- Place thawed contents of bag into slow cooker.
+Cook on low for 4-6 hours in slow cooker.